2027 New South Wales state election

-The 2027 New South Wales state election will be held on 13 March 2027 to elect the 59th Parliament of New South Wales, including all 93 seats in the Legislative Assembly and 21 of the 42 seats in the Legislative Council.
+A state general election is scheduled to be held on 13 March 2027 to elect members of the 59th Parliament of New South Wales.
+All 93 seats in the Legislative Assembly will be up for election, along with 21 of the 42 seats in the Legislative Council.
 The election will be conducted by the NSW Electoral Commission (NSWEC).

-The incumbent Labor minority government, led by Premier Chris Minns, will seek to win a second four-year term in office.
-They will be challenged by the Liberal/National coalition, led by opposition leader Kellie Sloane.
+The incumbent Labor minority government, led by Premier Chris Minns, is expected to seek to win a second four-year term in office.
+They will be challenged by the Liberal–National Coalition, led by Opposition Leader Kellie Sloane.
 The Greens, the Shooters, Fishers and Farmers Party, other minor parties and several independents will also contest the election.

-New South Wales has compulsory voting, with optional preferential, instant runoff voting in single-member seats for the lower house, and single transferable voting with optional preferential above-the-line voting in the proportionally represented upper house.
+New South Wales has compulsory voting, with optional preferential, instant runoff voting in single-member seats for the lower house (Legislative Assembly), and single transferable voting with an optional system of preferences that voters can mark in the proportionally represented upper house (Legislative Council).